fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 In the example, we also see that the type of the data assigned to the variable can change during execution.
 At the start _y_ stores an integer and at the end a string.

 It is also possible to define variables in Javascript using the keyword [var](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var).
 Var was for a long time the only way to define variables.
 Const and let were only recently added in version ES6.
 In specific situations, var works in a [different](https://medium.com/craft-academy/javascript-variables-should-you-use-let-var-or-const-394f7645c88f) [way](http://www.jstips.co/en/javascript/keyword-var-vs-let/) compared to variable definitions in most languages.
-During this course the use of var is ill advised and you should stick with using const and let!
+During this course the use of var is ill-advised and you should stick with using const and let!

 You can find more on this topic on e.g. YouTube - [var, let and const - ES6 JavaScript Features](https://youtu.be/sjyJBL5fkp8)

 ### Arrays

-An [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and a couple of examples of its use
+An [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and a couple of examples of its use:

 ```js
 const t = [1, -1, 3]